 - Repetitions make perfect so go for multiple rounds

-- Reinforce good behavior with a treat
+- Reinforce good behavior with a treat or play time

 - Stay consistent; avoid inconsistent expectations